Tuesday, June 30, 2020

 INTRODUCTION

-The passage of 1 Samuel 30 is a continuation of the events that are reported in 1 Samuel 29 that culminate in 1 Samuel 31.
+The passage of 1 Samuel 30 picks up from the events reported in 1 Samuel 29 that terminate in 1 Samuel 31.
 David's offer to fight alongside the Philistines in the battle of Jezreel had been turned down by the Philistine commanders who feared that David may betray them to Saul.
+The Bible reader will notice that King Saul perished along with his three sons in the battle of Mount Gilboa (1 Samuel 31:1-5).
+God preserved David from shedding the blood of Saul and his sons, one of whom was his covenant friend.
+God used Israel's enemies to execute His judgment against Saul.

-David and his band of 600 men returned to their Ziglag camp with heavy hearts.
-Little did they know that God had divinely superintended their withdrawal from battle for what awaited them at their camp!
+David and his band of 600 men returned to their Ziglag camp with heavy hearts, having missed an opportunity to showcase their military skills in fighting Saul, their sworn enemy.
+Little did they know that God had divinely permitted their withdrawal from battle for what awaited them at their camp!

-After their three day journey back to Ziglag, the men were in for a rude shock!
-1 Samuel 30:1-8 relays the story of tragedy, devastation and divine intervention rolled together.
-This is where we draw important lessons on how we should handle the tragedies or devastations of life.
+After their three days journey back to Ziglag, the men were in for a rude shock!
+1 Samuel 30 relays the story of tragedy, devastation, and divine intervention rolled together.
+This is where we shall draw important lessons on how we should handle the tragedies or devastations of life.

 STAGE 1: THE TRAGEDY

-The first stage is the stark pain of tragedy.
-David and his men found their camp reduced to ashes and there was not a single soul who could explain what exactly took place or where the enemy had fled.
+The first stage is the stark pain of tragedy and devastation.
+David and his men were rendered speechless when they found their camp reduced to ashes.
+There was not a single soul left who could explain what exactly took place or where the invading enemies had fled with their people.
 The Amalekites had taken away their wives and children together with all their possessions.
 This incident is captured in 1 Samuel 30:1-8.

 STAGE 2: THE OUTPOURING OF EMOTIONS

-Jesus Himself wept when He saw the pain at Lazarus' home (John 11:35).
-The Bible teaches that we should rejoice with those who rejoice and weep with those who weep (Romans 12:15).
+Jesus Himself wept when He witnessed the pain and hopelessness at Lazarus' home (John 11:35).
+Jesus was expressing His humanity.
+The Bible exhorts that we should rejoice with those who rejoice and weep with those who weep (Romans 12:15).

 STAGE 3: THE BLAME GAME

-Following their pain and anguish, David's men broke the team spirit and began to lay blame on their leader David and some even sought to stone him to death!
+Following their pain and anguish, David's men broke the team spirit and began to lay blame on their leader David.
+Some even sought to stone him to death in utter frustration!
 (1 Samuel 30:6).
-The team spirit should be gaurded in the face of tragedy lest the weak link is broken!
+They were unable to reign in on their emotions.
+Their military command structure and team spirit were deeply tested at this point.
+We should guard our Christian brotherhood in the face of tragedy lest the bond of unity is inadvertently broken!

-It is perfectly human to seek to lay our problems where we believe they lie.
-However, this should be handled with wisdom.
-If David was to blame as a leader, where does that leave his loyal men who willingly accepted to travel to the Philistine territory with him?
-The entire team was collectively negligent in not making adequate security arrangements at the camp during their absence.
+It is common for people in trouble to seek to lay blame where they believe it should lie - far from the confines of personal responsibility.
+This is scapegoating.
+Our solutions to problems should be handled with wisdom.
+If David was to blame as the group leader, where does that leave his loyal men who willingly accepted to travel to the Philistine territory with him?
+The entire team should take collectively responsibility for failing to provide adequate security arrangements at their camp during their absence.

 Did they perhaps presume that their desert camp was secure for the period they would be away?
 Were there sentries who were overpowered by the Amalekites?
 Scripture is silent on the details!

-These may have been just but a few of the many hard questions that rang through their minds as their painful picture infolded.
-Someone said that leaders should have a thick skin because they will ultimately be the centre of focus when things go awry!
-Their wisdom and fortitude must count.
+These are just but a few of the many hard questions that perhaps rang through their minds as the painful picture of their ruined camp unfolded.
+Someone said leaders should have a thick skin because they will ultimately be the center of focus when things go awry!
+Their wisdom and fortitude must count at the hour of need.

 STAGE 4: THE RISE OF A LEADER - DAVID'S REACTION

-Unlike his men who completely lost hope, David exemplified mature spiritual leadership.
+David exemplified mature leadership spiritual discernment during the Ziglag crisis.
 1 Samuel 30:6 reveals that David, though heavily distressed by the loss of his wives and children, was deeply grieved by what his men were seeking to do.
-Nevertheless, David rose above the rest and through him, the needed leadership was found.
-Great leaders rise from the ashes of ruin and hopelessness.
-God ultimately uses them to shape the direction of things and offer practical solutions.
+David's prudence and stature towered above the rest and through him, the needed leadership was found.
+Great leaders rise from the ashes of ruin and hopelessness and provide godly direction for people.
+God ultimately uses them to reshape the direction of things and offer practical solutions.
+Scripture says "Wisdom strengthens the wise, More than ten rulers of the city" (Ecclesiastes 7:19).

-David here gives us important lessons on crisis management.
+David here offers us a glimpse of important lessons on crisis management under the hand of God.
 Solutions to our many problems only begin to unfold when we turn to God for answers.
 It is only God who has the answers to our life issues.
-No witchdoctor or diviner has access to the mind of God in our difficult times.
+No witchdoctor or self appointed diviner has access to the mind of God in our difficult times.
 God alone is the source of our eternal security.

 Psalm 18:2 says "The Lord is my rock and my fortress and my deliverer;